 If you are thinking about purchasing a leopard gecko, you will want to know what to feed it.
-You’ve probably heard of a lot of lizards that like to eat fruits and veggies.
+You’ve probably heard of many lizards that like to eat fruits and veggies.
 So, you may think that leopard geckos can eat these too.
-Do leopard geckos eat fruit?
+Read on for the answer to the age-old question can leopard geckos eat fruit?

 - 2 Can Leopard Geckos Eat Fruit?

 - 3 What Fruits Can Leopard Geckos Eat?